 In a big salon, many hair services tend to get offered.
 However, in smaller ones, they may only specialize in a specific type of service or certain kind of hair, for instance.

 In a hair stylist career, you may either work as an employee or be self-employed.
 Self-employed hair stylists mean they rent a spot in a large salon.
-They have their own client list, but they don’t have their own space, so they have to use a salon as well as its resources.
+They have their own client list, but they don’t have their own space, so they have to use a beauty salon as well as its resources.
 Self-employed hair stylists have excellent flexibility at work.
 In fact, many hair stylists who choose this career opt to work part-time.

 Hair stylist careers are predicted to increase by 15% by 2020.
 This means that there are going to be up to 100,000 new hair stylist jobs due to be available by that time.